 Does private health insurance affect my time until treatment?

 Public hospitals treat both public and private patients and are required to treat patients according to clinical urgency.
-Private insurance or willingness to pay for your surgery will not reduce the time you wait for surgery in a public hospital.
-You may be asked to choose whether you would like to use your private insurance at a public hospital.
+Moreover, private insurance or willingness to pay for your surgery will not reduce the time you wait for surgery in a public hospital.
+You may also be asked to choose whether you would like to use your private insurance at a public hospital.
 Private insurance allows you to choose your surgeon but there may be some costs involved.
 You should contact your hospital if you need further information about using your private insurance at a public hospital.